citp/privacy-policy-historical/u/us/usa/usafis.org.md

 Usafis.org has appropriate measures in place to help ensure that our users’ Data is protected against unauthorized access or use, alteration, unlawful or accidental destruction and accidental loss.
 Although we make reasonable efforts to protect your Personal Information from loss, misuse, or alteration by third parties, you should be aware that there is always some risk involved in transmitting information over the Internet.

-We have adopted security tools and procedures that limit access to private and personal information as well as locates and prevents access from unauthorized users.
-While our security measures exceed the industry standards and we have not received any complaints about the penetrability of our security system, there is some risk that thieves could find a way to thwart our security systems.
+We have adopted security tools and procedures that limit the access to private and personal information.
+These security tools and procedures also locate and prevent access from unauthorized users.
+While our security measures exceed the industry standards and we have not received any complaints about the penetrability of our security system, there is some risk that hackers could find a way to thwart our security systems.

 We utilize ‘Cookies’ on your computer in order to simplify the user’s experience.
 You can set your browser preferences to a ‘cookie’ rejecting mode, but be advised that the service may not function properly.
 Usafis.org data is stored behind ‘Firewalls’ so as to prevent loss, changing or misuse of information under our control.